JuliaImages/ImageMorphology.jl/README.md

 [![][docs-stable-img]][docs-stable-url]
 [![][docs-dev-img]][docs-dev-url]

-This package provides morphology-related functionalities for structure analysis and image processing.
+This package provides morphology operations for structure analysis and image processing.

-ImageMorphology is a sub-package of the umbrella package [Images.jl][images-url] -- you can choose to use either `using Images` or `using ImageMorphology` for the functionality.
+ImageMorphology is a sub-package of the umbrella package [Images.jl][images-url] -- either `using Images` or `using ImageMorphology` will give you access to this functionality.

 ## Documentation